Robin-Hoodie/io.oreon.www/README.md

 - Using "@src" in import statement will refer to [the src directory](https://github.com/Robin-Hoodie/io.oreon.www/tree/master/src)
 For functions code it will refer to the [functions src directory](https://github.com/Robin-Hoodie/io.oreon.www/tree/master/functions/src)
 This is so that we can avoid long relative import paths
+- Set `resolve.symlinks` to `false` as we don't use any symlinked modules.
+We can safely turn this off to improve build performance

 ### Custom logging